tonazaar/ipfsprivate/README.md

 ##### Building IPFS private network

+For comparison in normal IPFS setup, the IPFS node is connected to its peer public nodes.
+In private network, you generate a key (called swarm.key), which will be placed in IPF_PATH directory.
+Only those nodes with that swarm.key can only connect to each other.

 ###### Normal IPFS setup

-In normal IPFS setup, the IPFS node is connected to its peer nodes.
+In normal IPFS setup, the IPFS node is connected to public peer nodes.
 The peer nodes can be listed using command "ipfs swarm peers"

-In setup of private network, you generatea key (called swarm.key), which will be placed in IPF_PATH directory.

-Here you will see
+Example

 ```
 ipfs swarm peers